JuiceRO2k/JuiceRO2k/README.md

 ---

 # 👋 Hi there!
-I'm JuiceRO2k
+I'm Juice

 🎓 I'm a student at Univerisity POLITEHNICA of Bucharest, studying at Faculty of Industrial Engineering and Robotics (following a Bachelor of Engineering in Applied Computer Science).
 💻 I’m passionate about software development, with experience in C/C++, C#, Lua, JS, SQL and many more.
 🚀 Currently attending univeristy in my 3rd year, focused on programming, AI, 3D modeling and automation.
 💡 Programming on the cfx.re platform FiveM (since 2020).
 Still doing it, but private for now.
  Past FiveM projects: EnergyLife Romania (Dev 2020-2021), DarkLegions Romania (Founder & Dev), Last Romania (Dev), Phoenix Romania (Co-Founder & Dev 2022-2023), Freaks Romania (Co-Founder & Dev 2023-2025)
 🌱 Constantly learning more about backend development, Game-Development, and cybersecurity.
 🏎️ I'm also a Formula 1 fan, go PADRE.

 ---

 ## 🛠️ Tech Stack & Tools:
-- **Languages:** C++, Java, SQL, JavaScript
+- **Languages:** C/C++, C#, JS, SQL
-- **Databases:** MySQL, SQLite, SQL Server, MariaDB
+- **Databases:** MySQL, SQL Server, MariaDB, MongoDB
-- **Tools:** Git, GitHub, Docker, Visual Studio
+- **Tools:** Git, GitHub, Docker, Visual Studio, Visual Studio Code
-- **Frameworks:** JavaFX, Windows Forms

 ---